annargrs/blog/_drafts/2020-07-12-anonymity.markdown

  * biases are unconscious and would still be at work, even if the editors are senior enough to not worry about making enemies;
  * being an area chair or an action editor does go on the CV and is important for academic careers.

-One more counter-argument I heard is that the current rolling review proposal maintains the status quo with respect to double-blindness, and so it is a separate issue to be addressed after the rolling proposal is implemented.
+One more counter-argument I heard is that the current rolling review proposal maintains the status quo with respect to anonymity, and so it is a separate issue to be addressed after the rolling proposal is implemented.
 I strongly disagree: we know we have a big problem, which has consequences for diversity of viewpoints and author demographics.
 We also know that we *can't* resolve it within our current system: the pressure to publish quickly is fundamentally at odds with once-a-year conference deadlines, and as long as big players keep getting advantage from preprints, the rest of us can't afford to not do the same.
 This factor will be exactly the same in the new system.
 So, why make another system that will be just as fundamentally unfixable?
-True, we can't hope to solve every issue at once, but double-blindness is a really big thorn to miss.
+True, we can't hope to solve every issue at once, but author anonymity is a really big thorn to miss.

 ### Option 2: review+accept

 The presentation of the rolling review proposal in ACL 2020 was followed by a very lively RocketChat discussion, in which [Matt Gardner](https://matt-gardner.github.io/) mentioned an alternative proposal that the review committee rejected in favor of the above *"review, then accept"* scheme.
-The idea is basically *"review+accept"*: the journal/conference acceptance decisions would be made immediately inside of the rolling review system, thus maintaining the double-blindness.
+The idea is basically *"review+accept"*: the journal/conference acceptance decisions would be made immediately inside of the rolling review system, thus maintaining full anonymity.

-* **Pros**: not only full double-blindness, but also much faster turnaround!
+* **Pros**: not only full anonymity, but also much faster turnaround!
 * **Cons**: this maps neatly onto the monthly/bi-monthly process in the journals, but the yearly deadlines of conferences map better onto the the *"review, then accept"* process.
 Also not clear how to calculate overall acceptance rates, and how to maintain them stable: say, in December the ACL PCs might be more liberal than in April, when they would be running out of space.

 I'd argue that the cons are logistic, and the pros are existential.
 That makes the game very well worth the candle.